 The work environment described here is representative of what an employee will encounter while performing the essential functions of this job.
 Reasonable accommodations may be made to enable individuals with different abilities to perform the essential functions.

-- Job largely takes place in-office, with virtual collaboration with other staff.
+- Job largely takes place remotely, with virtual collaboration with other staff and members.
 Must be able to participate in online virtual communications including email and video conferencing used to facilitate virtual office culture and work sharing.

-- This position is full time (35 hours a week).
-The National Office hours are 10:30am – 5:30pm, Monday to Friday.
+- This position is full time (35 hours a week) and exempt.
+This position requires availability during core office hours of 12:30pm – 5:30pm Eastern Time.
 Occasional work on evenings and weekends as needed.

 - Must be able to conduct business in English; however, fluency in languages other than English is a plus.